Ray-Tracing-Systems/kernel_slicer/doc/README_internal.md

 ## Patterns and Main Source Code Info

-We divide these patterns into micro and macro ones.
-Micro patterns could be used within (or pariculary inside) the macro one.
-So, the macro patterns define general generator behaviour when processing target class and the micro pattern is some-thing general which could be used inside patterns.
-For example, vector.push_back is the micro pattern which can be found in both IPV and RTV macro patterns.
+We divide these patterns into algorithmic and architectural ones.
+Algorithmic patterns could be used within (or pariculary inside) the architectural one.
+So, the architectural patterns define general generator behaviour when processing target class and the algorithmic pattern is some-thing general which could be used inside architectural patterns.
+For example, vector.push_back is the algorithmic pattern which can be found in both IPV and RTV architectural patterns.

-### Micro Patterns
+### Algorithmic patterns

 1. data compaction via vector.push_back;